USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 ## jre

 This folder contains the components of the Java Runtime Environment necessary for running MOVES.
+If MOVES was cloned from GitHub, this folder will not exist.
+You can create it by running the `ant makejre` command.

 ## libs